hotwired/stimulus-site/docs/handbook/03_building_something_real.md

     }
   }
 ```

+You can place this method anywhere in the controller's class body.

 If you wish, disable JavaScript in your browser, reload the page, and notice the Copy button is no longer visible.